snowplow/snowplow-ecommerce-tracking-accelerator/content/tracking_mobile/product_list.md

 #### `ProductListViewEvent`

-To track a product list view you can use the `trackProductListView` method with the following attributes:
+To track a product list view you can use the `ProductListViewEvent` with the following attributes:

 ```swift
 ProductListViewEvent(products: [ProductEntity], name: String?)